 About the Cheng Hsin Center

-The Cheng Hsin center is located about 30 miles northwest of San Antonio, Texas in the beautiful Hill Country.
+The Cheng Hsin center is located in the beautiful Texas Hill Country, about 30 miles northwest of San Antonio near a small town called Pipe Creek.

 It sits on 14 acres and provides an excellent environment for some of best consciousness and martial arts workshops in the world.